San Gemini Preservation Studies 2020

 Instructor Prof. Max Cardillo

-In this course students learn how to identify and analyze historic buildings and their settings.
+In this course students learn how to identify and analyze historic buildings and their cultural context.
 The lecture classes develop skills by familiarizing students with the following topics: the evolution of the Italian city, building typologies, architectural styles, traditional building materials, structural systems, building components and construction methods.
-The afternoon sketching workshop offers the opportunity to develop analytical skills by observing and documenting historic structures in San Gemini’s medieval core using the information learned during the morning classes.
-The sketching exercise is not only a gratifying personal experience, it is also a valuable tool (portable and low tech) for guiding the mind through a process of methodical observation and thinking.
-Beyond this class, the ability to sketch an observation or an idea is very useful in many situations.
+The afternoon sketching workshop offers the opportunity to develop analytical skills by observing and documenting historic structures in San Gemini’s medieval core.
+The hand drawing exercise is not only a gratifying personal experience, it is also a valuable tool (portable and low tech) for guiding the mind through a process of methodical observation and thinking.